Enforcement actions

 We take a zero-tolerance approach to enforcement when we detect deliberate or opportunistic contraventions by operators.

 Disciplinary action can be taken by the Commission or by a staff delegate.
 The action we take depends on the severity of the breach, the risk of harm to the community, and the operator's compliance history.
-We work closely with other agencies and law enforcement agencies.

 Disciplinary actions taken against Gaming Industry Employee Licence holders and Casino Special Employee Licence holders